mmuller88/mmblog/content/arcbot-eng/index.md

 Become part of our [Discord Community](https://discord.gg/MMWZSHSrEQ).
 We already have some members who give us valuable feedback and feature requests for the arcBot.

-## Outlook

-The arcBot will be improved with the help of your feedback.

-We are also considering creating connectors for other low-code platforms.
-Interesting are [Airtable](https://www.airtable.com/), [Zoho Creator](https://www.zoho.com/) and others.
-If you are interested in one of the connectors, please let us know.

 ## Summary

 In this blog post I have shown you how we simplify the creation and updating of Ninox tables by combining Ninox and arcBot.
 We look forward to your feedback.
 Thank you for reading.